DataIntellectTech/TorQ/docs/dataaccess.md

 # Data Access API

-The api allows for a user to send identical queries to multiple process types (not just an RDB/HDB), without adapting the query to accommodate to each processes’ semantics.
-The api strikes a balance of accessibility, whilst not constricting developers or giving unexpected outputs.
-Key features of the API are: data retrival does not require q-SQL knowledge, a user friendly interface including more comprehensible error messages and compatibility with non-KDB+ native applications such as BigQuery.
+## Introduction and Key Features

+The Dataaccess API is a TorQ upgrade designed for cloud compatibility.

+Other Key upgrades of the API are:
+- Compatability with non kdb processes such as Google BigQuery
+- Consistent queries across all processes
+- Data retrival does not require q-SQL knowledge only q dictionary manipulation
+- User friendly interface including more comprehensible error messages
+- Queries are automatically optimised for each process

-### Configuration
+## Configuration

 The API can initialised by the following two methods:

 1) Pass "-dataaccess /path/to/tableproperties.csv" on the startup line (see Example table properties file below for format)
 2) Run ".dataaccess.init[`:/path/to/tableproperties.csv]" to initialise the code in a running process.

-In both cases the filepath should point to `tableproperties.csv` a `.csv` containing information about the tables in all the process you want API to query.
+In both cases the filepath should point to `tableproperties.csv` a `.csv` containing information about all the tables you want API to query.
 The information provided allows the queries to be built with no q-SQL knowledge, only dictionary manipulation.

 **Example configuration file** - with 'trade' and 'quote' tables in both the rdb and hdb